MITLibraries/alma-patronload/README.md

 Creates Alma-compliant XML patron profiles from information extracted from the Data Warehouse and transmits those files to an S3 bucket for ingest into Alma.

+# Alma Processing Requirements
+Maximum size for a zip file is 4 GB
+Maximum limit of 50 XML files in one zip file
+Maximum of 20 zip files for each import/synchronization

+This app uploads 2 under 50MB zip files, each containing 1 XML file, so it is unlikely that the files produced will conflict with these requirements.

 ## Development

 - To install with dev dependencies: `make install`